Saint Kitts and Nevis: Post independence era (1983–present)

 St Kitts and Nevis achieved full independence on 19 September 1983.
 Kennedy Simmonds of the PAM, Premier since 1980, duly became the country's first Prime Minister.
 St Kitts and Nevis opted to remain within the British Commonwealth, at that time retaining Queen Elizabeth as Monarch, represented locally by a Governor-General.

 Kennedy Simmonds went on to win elections in 1984, 1989 and 1993, before being unseated when the SKNLP returned to power in 1995 under Denzil Douglas.

 In Nevis, growing discontent with their perceived marginalisation within the federation led to a referendum to separate from St Kitts in 1998, which though resulting a 62% vote to secede, fell short of the required two-thirds majority to be legally enacted.

-In late-September 1998, Hurricane Georges caused approximately $458,000,000 in damages and limited GDP growth for the year and beyond.
+In late-September 1998, Hurricane Georges caused approximately $458,000,000 in damage and limited GDP growth for the year and beyond.
 Meanwhile, the sugar industry, in decline for years and propped up only by government subsidies, was closed completely in 2005.

-In 2012, Saint Kitts and Nevis was declared free of malaria, according to the World Health Organization.

 The 2015 Saint Kitts and Nevis general election was won by Timothy Harris and his recently formed People's Labour Party, with backing from the PAM and the Nevis-based Concerned Citizens' Movement under the 'Team Unity' banner.

 In June 2020, Team Unity coalition of the incumbent government, led by Prime Minister Timothy Harris, won general elections by defeating Saint Kitts and Nevis Labour Party (SKNLP).

 In snap general elections held in August 2022, the SKNLP again won, and Terrance Drew became the fourth prime minister of Saint Kitts and Nevis.